Employee bursts onto live Russian state TV to decry war and ‘propaganda’

 Russia has long drawn criticism for repressing dissent, and its invasion of Ukraine last month has ushered in a new era of global condemnation, with the West levying sanctions and major companies halting their Russian business.

-Criticizing the war in Ukraine, Ovsyannikova said responsibility “for this lies only on one person — [Russian President] Vladimir Putin.”
+Criticizing the war in Ukraine, Ovsyannikova said responsibility “for this lies only on one person...
+[Russian President] Vladimir Putin.”

 Thousands of people soon flooded Ovsyannikova’s Facebook page with comments, many of them expressing thanks and calling her courageous.
 The Facebook page also identifies her as a Moscow resident with experience in “TV news broadcasts.”